monic-co/blog/src/pages/introducing-the-pact-property-checker/index.md

 ### Abstracting properties

 Currently there's no way to define a new property.
-Where we mean "conserves mass" we have to write `(= (column-delta table 'column) 0)`.
-Soon you'll be able to define new properties with `(defproperty conserves-mass (= (column-delta table 'column) 0)`.
+We have to write `(= (column-delta table 'column) 0)` where we'd rather write `conserves-mass`.
+[Soon](https://github.com/kadena-io/pact/pull/135) you'll be able to define new properties with `(defproperty conserves-mass (= (column-delta table 'column) 0)`.

 ### Improved UX

-Right now we show the inputs to a function, but as we've seen, there's still some work left to the user.
+Right now we show falsifying inputs to a function, but as we've seen, there's still some work left to the user.
 You need to step through line-by-line to understand what those inputs mean for your code.
 Worse, we don't show values read from the database.

 We plan to improve this experience by showing a line-by-line trace of values, similar to what a debugger like the Chrome devtools debugger might show.
 We'll write more about this in an upcoming post.